Written by W.D. Richter, Arthur Ross, Thomas O. Murton, Joe Hyams, and Bob Rafelson

 For the most part, the acting is well done.
 I thought David Keith did a terrific job as a skeptical inmate who ends up being Brubaker’s biggest ally.
 Yaphet Kotto is another inmate who is difficult to pin down throughout the movie.
 At times he seems to embrace the changes Brubaker is making; at others he’s resistant.
 It takes most of the film to figure him out.

 Jane Alexander holds her own as virtually the only woman in the cast.
 She’s strong without losing her femininity at a time when women were just starting to break through some of the social barriers which prevented them from holding a position such as hers.
-It’s a hard line to straddle as too much strength would had her tossed aside as either a “bitch” or lesbian.
+It’s a hard line to straddle as too much strength would have her tossed aside as either a “bitch” or lesbian.

-Morgan Freeman is also in Brubaker as a prisoner confined to the solitary room.
+Morgan Freeman is also in Brubaker as a prisoner confined to a solitary room.
 He does a terrific job with what is really a small role and shows signs of what his career would be in ten years.

 The biggest problem is Redford himself.
 He did an okay job as the warden, presenting a strong façade in the face of all opposition.
 However, he looked too good for the role.
-He stood out above the prison and guard population, which would have been fine if he came across more animated.
+He stood out above the prison and guard population, which would have been fine if he came across as more animated.
 During his time as an inmate, he stayed quiet and seemed to possess a “deer in the headlights” look the majority of the time.
 Once he revealed himself, what was supposed to be portraying strength just didn’t convince me.

 I was surprised at the excellent quality of the movie on DVD after all these years.
 The prints have been kept well and the DVD picture was really good.

 As far as prison movies go, this one isn’t horrible.
-I think there was possible mis-casting with Redford, but it’s not horrible by any means.
+I think there was possible miscasting with Redford, but it’s not horrible by any means.
 The violence – both graphic and insinuated – might turn some people off but it’s not gratuitous by any means.
 Overall, I’d recommend it for viewing as I think we really have to challenge our views at times in regard to what is the level of respect due to someone as another human being.

 – Theatrical Trailer